qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 As you can notice, there are more methods implemented, then we've already discussed.
 Let's go through them now!
-- In `__init__` we register our pre-trained layers, similar as you do in `torch.nn.Module` descendant.
+- In `__init__` we register our pre-trained layers, similar as you do in [torch.nn.Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) descendant.

 - `trainable` defines whether current `Encoder` layers should be updated during training or not.
 If `trainable=False`, then all layers will be frozen.

 - `embedding_size` is a size of encoder's output, it is required for proper `head` configuration.

 - `get_collate_fn` is a tricky one.
 Here you should return a method which prepares a batch of raw data into the input, suitable for the encoder.
-If `get_collate_fn` is not overridden, then the default implementation from `torch.utils.data._utils.collate` will be used.
+If `get_collate_fn` is not overridden, then the [default_collate](https://pytorch.org/docs/stable/data.html#torch.utils.data.default_collate) will be used.

 The remaining methods are considered self-describing.